 Deep learning (DL; LeCun et al., 2015) has gained popularity in meteorology recently.
 The existing literature on the application of DL to radar and precipitation is extensive.
-Foresti et al. (2019) train artificial neural networks (ANN) on a 10-year archive of radar images in Swiss to nowcast the growth and decay of precipitation.
-Sadeghi et al. (2019) apply CNN together with the same kind of data to estimate precipitation, which shows great improvement compared with baseline models.
-Yan et al. (2021) introduce a Flow-Deformation network (FDNet) that captures the motion of the optical flow field and the deformation of radar echoes at the same time.
-The ML community tend to treat nowcasting problems as the prediction of spatiotemporal sequences.
+Foresti et al. (2019) train artificial neural networks (ANN) on a 10-year archive of radar images in Switzerland to nowcast the growth and decay of precipitation.
+Sadeghi et al. (2019) apply convolutional neural networks (CNNs) together with the same kind of data to estimate precipitation, which shows great improvement compared with baseline models.
+Yan et al. (2021) introduce a flow-deformation network (FDNet) that captures the motion of the optical flow field and the deformation of radar echoes at the same time.
+The ML community tends to treat nowcasting problems as the prediction of spatiotemporal sequences.
 Chen et al. (2020) use ConvLSTM for nowcasting and early warning of heavy rainfall.
-Ran et al. (2021) use Faster-RCNN

-- (Ren et al., 2016) to identify precipitation clouds for doppler weather radar.
+Ran et al. (2021) use Faster-RCNN (Ren et al., 2016) to identify precipitation clouds for Doppler weather radar.
 The deep neural networks have also been applied to reduce the bias and false alarms of satellite-based precipitation products (Tao et al., 2016).
-Tao et al. (2017) design two DL models that incorporate satellite data from infrared and water vapor channels to identify the precipitation, which significantly outperform the operational product.
-Yo et al. (2020) propose a volume-to-point framework for radar-based QPE, which can automatically detect the movement and evolution of precipitation systems.
-Ravuri et al. (2021) present a deep generative model - 115 to eliminate the blurry nowcast at longer lead times.
+Tao et al. (2017) design two DL models that incorporate satellite data from infrared and water vapor channels to identify the precipitation that significantly outperform the operational product.
+Yo et al. (2020) propose a volume-to-point framework for radar-based quantitative precipitation estimation (QPE), which can automatically detect the movement and evolution of precipitation systems.
+Ravuri et al. (2021) present a deep generative model to eliminate the blurry nowcast at longer lead times.
 As for data fusion, Chandra and Kapoor (2020) design a Bayesian transfer learning framework to provide an approach for handling multiple sources of data.
-Veillette et al. (2020) use satellite data, radar image, and lightning flash data to synthetic weather radar.
+Veillette et al. (2020) use satellite data, radar images, and lightning flash data to synthetic weather radar.
 Miao et al. (2020) deem the nowcasting problem as a computer vision task and propose a multimodal graph framework to model different data jointly.

-120 3.
-Materials and Methods
+3 Materials and methods